davidmyers6643/voyageurs-java-assessment/README.md

 Write methods with the following names and behavior

 - Create a class named `Main` inside of the `src/main/java` folder.
 Add the following methods:
-    - Create a static method called isNegative() that takes in an object of any data type and returns a boolean whether or not the value is true or false.
     - Write a static method called square(integer) accepts an integer as input and returns that number times itself.
     - Write a static method sum() method that works with both integers and doubles (method overloading)
     - Write a static method called average(arrayOfIntegers) that takes in an array of integers and returns the average.